About the University Substance Abuse Screening and Assessment (USASA) Program:

 - Identify changes that could help you reduce your risk

 - Provide important information and skills for risk reduction

-Students who have an alcohol or substance use policy/legal violation on or off campus may be required to take USASA.
-These students are mandated by USA's Office of Student Conduct.
+Students who have an alcohol or substance use policy/legal violation on or off campus may be required to participate in the USASA by USA's Office of Student Conduct.
 Students may also self-refer to the program.

 The USASA program consists of two sessions with a USA staff member.
 During the first session, you will meet individually with a staff member and complete several assessments.
 You will also be screened for alcohol and substance abuse, depression, and anxiety.
-At the second session, you will discuss your assessments and personalized feedback with the staff member.
+At the second session, the staff member will discuss your assessments and give you personalized feedback.
 You will explore ways to reduce future health, social, and legal risks.
-Additional sessions beyond the first two are available through Counseling and Testing Services.
+Additional sessions beyond the first two are available through Counseling and Testing Center.

 There is no fee for the USASA program.